 Your minimum flow rate should be 3 to 5 times the volume of water per hour through your ultraviolet water filter.
 Please also note the minimum flow rate requirement of 95 gallons per minute.

 Should I bypass part of my water through the UV and the rest back to the water supply?

-No. Our UV’s are specifically designed to handle high flow rates for easier installation and the
+No. Our UV’s are specifically designed to handle high flow rates for easier installation and UV light water treatment.

 Is this unit submersible?